Tennessee State Route 75

-State Route 75 (SR 75) is state highway in Tennessee in the northeastern portion of the state.
+State Route 75 (SR 75) is a state highway in Tennessee in the northeastern portion of the state.
 The highway begins at US 11E and US 321 in Limestone and ends at SR 126 in Blountville.

 Route description

 Washington County

 SR 75 begins as a 2-lane highway in Washington County in Limestone at an intersection with US 11E/US 321/SR 34.
 The highway then heads northeast through rural farmland to have an intersection with SR 81 just before passing through Sulphur Springs.
 SR 75 then continues to enter Gray, where it has an interchange with I-26/US 23 (Exit 13).
 The highway then widens to a 4-lane undivided highway and passes just southeast of downtown before leaving Gray and passing through Spurgeon, where it has an intersection with SR 36.
 SR 75 then crosses the South Fork Holston River into Sullivan County, just north of Boone Dam and Boone Lake.